Finnish M/31 Suomi SMG, with muzzle brake, deactivated

 Alright you foreigners, listen up.
 In Finland we

-These are deactivated to the new specs: the barrel is thoroughly perforated and blocked, the bolt is smoothed out to 45 degree angle, welded shut and the firing pin removed (bolt pull still works), and the magazine is permanently welded to the receiver behind the catch.
-Moreover the whole inside mechanism is welded shut too, so the trigger does not move either.
+These are deactivated to the new specs: the barrel is thoroughly perforated and blocked, the bolt is machined to a 45-degree angle, welded shut and the firing pin removed (charging handle still works), and the magazine is permanently welded to the receiver behind the catch.
+Moreover, the whole inside mechanism is welded shut too, so the trigger does not move either.

 With the SMG you get a deactivation certificate with matching serial number to the one found on the receiver.

 These are assembled from various parts, so the numbers of each tidbit might not match.